albcristi/WebProgramming_Lab2/README.md

 # WebProgramming_Lab2
 My second laboratory homework from my WP class.
-Introduction intro CSS
+Introduction into CSS
 # First Problem
 Write a web page which should contain in a table person images.
 The table should be formatted using a style sheet.
 When the mouse is over a person image a div containing information about that person should pop-up.
 # Second Problem